Classical and new plumbed homology spheres bounding contractible manifolds and homology balls: Introduction

 \subsection{Organization}

 The structure of the paper is as follows.
-In Section~\ref{ihb}, we give the preliminaries about the essential tools for the proof of theorems.
+In Section~\ref{ihb}, we give the preliminaries about the essential tools for the proofs of theorems.
 In Section~\ref{proof}, we describe the blow down procedures for surgery diagrams of plumbed homology spheres.
-We first present the proof for Theorem \ref{main}.
-Just after, the proofs of Theorem \ref{maruyama} and Theorem \ref{maruyama2} are given together.
-We finally prove Theorem \ref{classical}.
+We first present the proof of Theorem \ref{main}.
+Then the proofs of Theorem \ref{maruyama} and Theorem \ref{maruyama2} are given together.
+Finally, we jointly prove Theorem \ref{classical} and Theorem \ref{classical2}, based on the previous work \cite{S20}.